mohamed70601/50-projects-html-css-js/README.md

 # 50 Projects Using HTML, CSS & JavaScript

-A collection of small projects to sharpen my front-end skills.
+A collection of small creative frontend projects built to sharpen my web development skills, based on the legendary [Udemy course by Brad Traversy & Florin Pop](https://www.udemy.com/course/50-projects-50-days/).

+Each project focuses on key DOM manipulation techniques and modern UI/UX concepts using only **HTML**, **CSS**, and **JavaScript** — with a few projects making minimal use of **external APIs** or **libraries**.

 ## 🚀 Live Project Demos